standard-for-public-code/standard-for-public-code/docs/standard-for-public-code.md

 Any standard chosen for use within the codebase MUST be listed in the documentation with a link to where it is available. | Ok | [CONTRIBUTING](../CONTRIBUTING.md#standards-to-follow)
 Any non-open standards chosen for use within the codebase MUST NOT hinder collaboration and reuse. | N/A |
 If no existing open standard is available, effort SHOULD be put into developing one. | N/A |
-Open standards that are machine testable SHOULD be preferred over open standars that are not. | N/A |
+Open standards that are machine testable SHOULD be preferred over open standards that are not. | N/A |
 Non-open standards that are machine testable SHOULD be preferred over non-open standards that are not. | N/A |

 ## [Use continuous integration](https://standard.publiccode.net/criteria/continuous-integration.html)